The breast is a dynamic, unique, and constantly changing organ for all women.

 Also, how do they feel?
-When do your breasts begin to feel sore, tender, and swollen?
+Through self breast examining, when do your breasts begin to feel sore, tender, and swollen?
 Ask and answer all of these questions to learn about your breast anatomy, and then track the information!

 Keep a calendar and indicate how your breasts change in relation to your menstrual cycle.
 Mark any changes, different feelings, and any pain-free days.